gummyworm/monster/docs/editor.md

 Pressing `RETURN` while the cursor is on the desired file will load that file into a new buffer and switch to that buffer.

+While in the directory viewer, pressing 'G' navigates to the last file in the directory and 'gg' goes to the first one.

 #### SYMBOL VIEWER

 The symbol viewer, activated with the `C= + Y` key combination displays all the labels in the program